- Pediatric Primary Care

 Neonatal Intensive Care Unit (NICU)

-In the NICU, we provide parents and families with the tools necessary for a smooth transition to home.
+We provide parents and families with the tools necessary for a smooth transition to home.
 We teach our families how to properly feed babies, including breastfeeding practices and safe formula preparation.
-Parents learn about infant CPR and safe car seat use.
+Parents also learn about infant CPR and safe car seat use.
 Additionally, all families learn about safe sleep practices for their babies.

 Parents Are Great Scrapbooking (PAGES!)